Page Reviewed / Updated - January 27, 2021

 In South Dakota, there are also two non-Medicaid programs that are state funded that offer assistance with senior care.
 These programs are also intended to prevent or delay institutional care of the elderly, allowing them to instead age at home.

 The Caregiver Support Program is intended to assist unpaid caregivers of frail seniors, including those with a diagnosis of Alzheimer’s, by providing supportive services.
-Personal care assistance, light housecleaning and laundry, grocery shopping, and meal preparation are benefits one may receive, in addition to respite care.
+Personal care assistance, light housecleaning and laundry, and meal preparation are benefits one may receive, in addition to respite care.

 In addition to the state specific programs that assist in covering the cost of elderly care in South Dakota, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.